-Dr. Bachelani is a course director for Pediatric Case-Based Learning, and provides course support for Professional Identity in Practice I, Communications, Anatomy, Biomechanics, and Pediatric Evaluation and Intervention.
+Dr. Bachelani is a course director for Professional Immersion in Occupational Therapy, Pediatric Case-Based Learning, Biomechanics, and the Mentored Scholarship course sequence.
+She provides course support for Neuroscience, Professional Identity and Practice, and Pediatric Evaluation and Intervention.

 2016: Doctorate in Occupational Therapy (OTD), Washington University School of Medicine, Program in Occupational Therapy